brandongregory/dndhelp/src/5e-build-guides/spear-and-quarterstaff-builds.md

   url: /5e-build-guides/
 ---

-While swords and bows may be objectively better weapons, there’s just something fun about a classic warrior using a simple weapon like a spear or quarterstaff.
-Historically, these weapons were quite powerful, but in DnD, the weapons are a bit lackluster compared to other options.
-These characters are still very viable, though, with the right builds.
-If you’re interested in making a character that uses the quarterstaff or spear as their primary weapon, here’s how to make the most of that.
+Heroes with swords are overrated.
+There's something fun about a classic warrior using a spear or quarterstaff as their main weapon.
+Historically, these weapons were quite powerful, and with the right feats and class selection, you'll find that these simple weapons are anything but simple.
+There are ways to use Dexterity and even Wisdom as your main stat for these builds, and some feats make them significantly more powerful.
+Here's how to make the most of them.

 <div markdown="1" class="contents">
 <strong>Contents</strong>